Gastric Bypass Risk

 - Secondary addictions such as alcohol, drugs, shopping, etc.

 Most of these long-term risks can be managed and minimized with good follow-up care.
-For example, your bariatric team can monitor levels of key nutrients in your blood before, during and after your gastric bypass.
+For example, your bariatric team can monitor levels of key nutrients in your blood before, during and after your bypass.
 This can help them identify and address any nutritional deficiencies with proper supplementation.

 One of the greatest challenges after gastric bypass is learning how to eat properly.
 Taking small bites, chewing each morsel thoroughly, and not eating and drinking at the same time can help reduce your risk of dumping syndrome and other gastrointestinal side effects.

 Massive weight loss may also result in excess skin that is not only a cosmetic issue but can cause skin irritation and sores.
 Some people choose body contouring surgeries such as arm lift, corset trunkplasty, bra-line back lift or panniculectomy to help address these cosmetic and health-related issues.
 Each of these surgical procedures has its own set of risks and benefits.